Articles by City & Category

-Monument Access includes admission to the Fort Wood section of the pedestal of the Statue of Liberty, as well as your ferry trip to and from the Islands and admission to the Ellis Island Immigration Museum.
-There are 3180 Monument Access tickets available each day, and there a few ways you can get one.
+Pedestal tickets include admission to the Fort Wood section of the pedestal of the Statue of Liberty, as well as your ferry trip to and from the Islands and admission to the Statue of Liberty Museum and the Ellis Island Immigration Museum.
+There are 3180 pedestal tickets available each day.

 CityPASS Option Ticket